BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 Paralogy information are presented at taxon levels corresponding to the least common ancestor taxon for which paralogs are found in Bgee species.
 For the Mus musculus gene [Cdk5](https://www.bgee.org/gene/ENSMUSG00000028969/#orthologs) paralogs are found at 2 different taxon level (Metazoa and Opisthokonta), each one corresponding to one line in the result table.
-SCREENSHOT POINTING TO the paralogs section of the gene Cdk5 after clicking on *See details* column for Metazoa (or even better a GIF of the orthologs section while clicking on *See details* of the first line)

 ![](../img/doc/gene-search/Fig16_Paralogs-see-details.gif)